Use Maps for Storing Values

 Use mapping to store data as key-value pairs.

-In Develop a smart contract, you developed a smart contract for storing and retrieving a single numeric value.
+In , you developed a smart contract for storing and retrieving a single numeric value.

 This tutorial illustrates how you can extend the functionality of your smart contract to manage one number per user.
-To add this functionality, you'll use the Mapping
+To add this functionality, you'll use the type.

 The ink! language provides the Mapping type to enable you to store data as key-value pairs.
 For example, the following code illustrates mapping a user to a number: